 Without any doubt, the Ngorongoro Crater in Tanzania is one of the most amazing places I have ever visited.
-Nowhere else in this world can you find such an abundance of wildlife, all within a relatively small location, to view all year round.
+In my opinion, a Ngorongoro Crater safari is the best wildlife travel experience that you can have anywhere in the world.
+Nowhere else can you find such an abundance of wildlife, all within a relatively small location, to view all year round.
 Beyond the sheer beauty of the crater itself, that is what makes the Ngorongoro Crater so special.
 More than anywhere else, you are almost guaranteed to see the wildlife you came to see when you visit Ngorongoro.

 In fact, the crater is such a unique and providing environment, many of the bull elephants in the region spend a majority of the year feeding inside the crater.
 They will only migrate out of the crater to mate and then return to the crater after they have finished.
-Some of the biggest elephants that we saw while on safari in Tanzania we saw while inside the Ngorongoro Crater.
+Some of the biggest elephants that we saw while on safari in Tanzania we saw while on our Ngorongoro Crater Safari.

-In this guide, I am going to give you all of the information you need to plan your trip to visit the Ngorongoro National Conservation Area and the Ngorongoro Crater. l discuss the best times to visit this beautiful place, what you need to be aware of before you visit, the best things for you to bring along with you on safari, how much you can expect to pay to visit, the best places to stay, as well as what amazing sites and animals you can expect to see within the park.
+In this guide, I am going to give you all of the information you need to plan your Ngorongoro Crater Safari in the Ngorongoro Conservation Area and the Ngorongoro Crater. l discuss the best times to visit this beautiful place, what you need to be aware of before you visit, the best things for you to bring along with you on safari, how much you can expect to pay to visit, the best places to stay, as well as what amazing sites and animals you can expect to see within the park.

 Before You Visit

-Going on safari in Africa is a big deal, and in the excitement of starting to make your plans, it is easy to overlook some important details that can make-or-break your trip.
+Going on a Ngorongoro Crater Safari is a big deal, and in the excitement of starting to make your plans, it is easy to overlook some important details that can make-or-break your trip.
 Before you leave for Tanzania, you will want to make sure you read this section so that you don’t run into any issues with travel or your safari.